Documenting the American South Logo

 TERRY SANFORD:

 To the fact that more people in this state are conservative than are not, and you've got to let the conservatives see that what you're talking about is good for the state.
 And Helms was known by his listeners, who were for him anyhow.
 The people that were not for him long ago quit listening, very often.
 He wasn't that appealing and attractive.
 In fact, I never listened to a Helms broadcast but once, and that was by his special request.
 Supposed to be complimentary.
 I just have made a thing of not listening to Helms, and enjoyed the joke very much with Mr. Fletcher and him.
 Whole lot of people didn't listen to him.
-People in Charlotte, you know, have unknown thing, except that Helms was a conservative supporter of Nixon's, and Nixon was sweeping the state.
+People in Charlotte, you know, have [unclear] thing, except that Helms was a conservative supporter of Nixon's, and Nixon was sweeping the state.
 I don't think it's more complicated than that.
 But they had plenty of money to spend.
 But even without it, their campaign was geared to softening the hard edges of some of their stated positions, and Galifianakis never came forward to challenge him on those.
 And I think Galifianakis threw the election away by not doing it.

 TERRY SANFORD:

 Well, I hope those that vote that way will move that way.
 I don't mean all of them, because there's a great body of independents.
 Let's take those on down.
-Take yourself some cream.
-[Interruption] About the only thing we had that looked decent.
+Take yourself some cream. [interruption] About the only thing we had that looked decent.
 I didn't realize it had a chip in it.

 JACK BASS: